translate/pootle/docs/server/upgrading.rst

 Stop your running Pootle
 ------------------------

-You may want to stop your running Pootle while you upgrade to prevent updates to your data during the migration process.
-If you have RQ workers running you may want to stop those also.
+Stop your running Pootle while you upgrade to prevent updates to your data during the migration process.
+If you have RQ workers running stop those also.

 .. _upgrading#system-backup: